Category

 Haben Girma, the first person who is deaf-blind to graduate from Harvard Law School, believes that disability drives innovation.
 She uses the example of two Italian friends whose desire to correspond through letters sparked the invention of the typewriter.
 One was blind and the other sighted, so the latter created a machine where his friend […]

-A11y Updates: Windows, Firefox and Apple
+A11y Updates: Windows, Firefox, and Apple

 We’re always thrilled to hear about technology companies updating their products specifically for accessibility.
-Not only does improved technology enhance experiences for people with disabilities, but these updates move the needle a bit further towards progress.
-Let’s hope that other companies and organizations follow suit, because everyone benefits from accessibility.
-Here are some of the […]
+Not only does improved technology enhance experiences for people with disabilities, but these updates move the needle further toward progress.
+Let’s hope other companies and organizations follow suit because everyone benefits from accessibility.
+Here are some of the highlights from the […]

 A11y Spotlight: Neil Squire Society

-Helping people with disabilities gain confidence and independence through the computer When Bill Cameron’s cousin, Neil Squire, was in a car accident that left him unable to move his leg or arms or to speak, Bill was determined to find a way to help Neil to communicate.
-This determination eventually led to the Neil Squire […]
+Helping people with disabilities gain confidence and independence through the computer When Bill Cameron’s cousin, Neil Squire, was in a car accident that left him unable to move his leg or arms or to speak, Bill was determined to find a way to help Neil communicate.
+This determination eventually led to the Neil Squire Society, […]

 Gears 5: A Video Game Built for Accessibility